- Beginners Guides

 The devil is the details and you will also want to check on the tiering of accounts, minimum deposits, and minimum investment amounts.
 At the same time you need to know how to get your money out.
 Withdrawal limits and fees are not uncommon.

 Support also varies between options houses.
 Some offer loads of free education including webinars and free demo accounts which enable you to trade on paper before you commit your funds, as well as extensive information resources.
-Higher value traders may get personal account managers, which can help manage more advanced strategies.
+Higher value traders may get personal account managers, which can help manage more advanced trading patterns.

 You should also check out how any broker you are considering is regulated.
-Some are regulated by the FCA (Financial Conduct Authority) which supervises all financial services companies based in the UK.
+None are regulated by the FCA (Financial Conduct Authority) which supervises all financial services companies based in the UK.
 Some EU based brokers are regulated by their home country authorities, for instance Boss Capital (Gibraltar) and 24Option (Cyprus).
 Others, like Finpari, operate as pure offshore brokers and are not regulated.
 You might still pick such a firm, but you won't get the benefit of certain consumer protections.

 Picking the right trading house may not be easy but it's worth putting the work in.
 Behind every good trader is a good broker.